-A simple basil vinaigrette dressing that is wonderful on everything from salads to chicken, fish, beans and even boiled potatoes!
+A simple basil vinaigrette salad dressing that is wonderful on everything from salads to chicken, fish, beans and even boiled potatoes!
 Homemade goodness in a jar!

 If you are one of those lucky green-fingered people who can keep plants alive longer than five minutes, I salute you: you are doing much better than me.
 I have long suspected I am toxic to plants as they appear to wither and die after a spectacularly short time in my presence.
 It is therefore with supreme optimism (or foolishness) that I regularly buy new basil plants after the previous one has succumbed.
 I just can’t resist that delicious basily-ness despite knowing what the outcome will be for the poor little plant.